joshi703/cleandaze/README.md

-# CLEANDAZE - Maid Service Platform
+# Maid Service Booking Platform

 A modern, interactive platform for booking maid services, designed with a clean user interface and responsive design.
+This application allows users to browse available maids, book services, join a waitlist, and includes an admin dashboard for service management.

 ## Features